-While many families prefer to spend the holidays at home, those wanting to hit the open road in their motorhomes have plenty of destinations across the United States that are perfect for RV camping during Christmas season.
-From stopping to take a ride on the Polar Express through the Grand Canyon to staying in a town called Christmas, these national parks and cities across America offer unique opportunities for RV travelers to celebrate the holidays.
+While many families prefer to spend the holidays at home, those wanting to hit the open road in their motorhomes have plenty of destinations across the United States that are perfect for RV camping during the Christmas season.
+From stopping to take a ride on the Polar Express through the Grand Canyon to stay in a town called Christmas, these national parks and cities across America offer unique opportunities for RV travelers to celebrate the holidays.

 Christmas is about more than exchanging gifts, spending time with family, and good eats – it’s about creating memories.
 Whether it’s you and your spouse, your extended family, or even friends, you can create some awesome memories by venturing away from home and finding an RV destination to celebrate Christmas in a brand-new way.

 Located in the mountains and highlands of northeastern California, Yosemite National Park is brimming with guests during the peak summer season, but you’ll find a much more intimate park if you choose to go over the holidays.
 Even during snowfall, there is still plenty of attractions and magnificent views open, and seeing Yosemite covered in snow is a surreal experience that summer tourists don't get to see.

 For an unforgettable dining experience, you can head to the famous Awhanee Lodge for the annual Bracebridge Dinner.
 The Bracebridge is a throwback to the 18th century, which has taken place every year since 1927 and offers four hours of entertainment accompanied by a full, seven-course dinner.
 Bracebridge Dinners will take place on select evenings throughout December at the Majestic Yosemite Hotel's dining room, an 18th-century great hall perfect for a night of decadence.